50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 3. Check your underlay is fitted correctly

-4. Fix any issues that might be causing water damage to your planks.
+4. Fix any issues that might be causing water damage to your planks

 If your laminate flooring has taken on too much moisture and is warping out of shape, the first step is to address the cause of the damage – fixing any leaking pipes or other sources of damp.
 Unfortunately, the affected laminate boards will need to be replaced.
-You can always browse Tapi’s product range or make an appointment with one of our Floorologists to explore your options!
-If you think this might be you, take a look at our guide on how to tell if you need to replace your flooring.
+This is why it’s often a good idea to keep a selection of spare planks left over from your initial installation – if you have space in your loft or cupboards, that is.

 Order free flooring samples